orbcoding/orb/README.md

 ## Arguments and functions

 Functions callable through orb and listed in help - aka. "`public functions`" - have to be declared with `function` prefix and `()`.
 If not it will be considered a "`private function`" that is used internally in the file.
-See `orb core _has_public_function` for internal logic.

 Here is a more advanced argument declaration